-Students in the Master of Arts in Social Justice (MASJ) must complete two colloquium courses, UT 103 and UT 105, to deeply engage with foundational approaches to social justice from major fields of theological study.
-UT 103 - Social Justice Colloquium - is a one-credit course taken during the first semester of the degree program in which students also work to develop goals for their program of study.
-UT 105 - Colloquium II - is a two-credit course taken in the final semester of the degree program, in which students complete a culminating project that demonstrates successful integration of their coursework and application to social justice practice.
+Students in the Master of Arts in Social Justice (MASJ) must complete two colloquium courses.
+UT 103 - Social Justice Introductory Colloquium - is a one-credit course taken during the first semester of the degree program in which students deeply engage with foundational approaches to general social justice in general, and with one additional social justice distributional area (eco-justice, gender/sexuality justice, interreligious engagement, racial/ethnic justice).
+Students in UT 103 also develop goals for the program of study.
+UT 103 can be taken only once for credit, but MASJ students are encouraged to repeat UT 103 for audit as subsequent semesters focus on additional distributional areas on a rotating basis.
+Students must register each and every time they participate in UT 103 while enrolled in the program.

+UT 105 - Social Justice Final Colloquium - is a two-credit course taken in the final semester of the degree program in which students complete a culminating project that demonstrates successful integration of their coursework and application to social justice practice.